Orange Grove is for fun loving, like minded, adults that share a passion for horses and learning everything about them.

-We have monthly Rallies, with the choice of Flat work, Poles, Jumping, and Cross Country lessons.
-On occasion we have special lessons, like Working Equitation, so we can learn new skills and try something me otherwise might not get the chance to.
+We have monthly Rallies on Sunday's , with the choice of Flat work, Poles, Show Jumping, and Cross Country lessons.
+We are adding in special lessons of Working Equitation, so we can learn new skills and try something we otherwise might not get the chance to.
 Lessons are an hour long, and you have the choice of 2 lessons during the day.
 What options are available at the upcoming rally, will be emailed out to you.

 Our members range from people who are re entering the “horse fraternity” or returning after raising a family to official competitors, and anything in between!
 Our members range from 18 to mature adults, so we have a good cross section of riders.

 All of our Instructors are qualified and are always willing to help out with anything that you are trying to achieve with your horse, on or off the ground.

 At Orange Grove Adult Riding Club, we aim to provide members with quality instruction from mostly EFA Level 1 & 2 Instructors or equivalent, in a relaxed, friendly and social environment.
 Maybe you don’t have an arena at home or cannot afford a regular private lesson – this helps cut costs and give you access to facilities you may not normally have.

 As members may have different riding disciplines/interests we will try to have a variety of instructors throughout the year to provide members with exposure to different coaching styles.
 Let us know what you would like to see at rallies – the club is here for you.

 After a morning of equine education, we always end our day with a sit down lunch, and a glass of bubbly for everyone.
 It is a great time to catch up with other members and swap knowledge and ideas with like minded members.

 Most of our committee have full time jobs, so our preferred method of correspondence is email.